classicsijo/ninelives-controlpanel/README.md

 ## Overview

 This is an incomplete control panel system for an Escape Room.
 Program is designed to show progress of teams through a game, with options to skip electronic puzzles.
-Due to business fail in case of failure
 Due to business failure this repository will not be updated and is for demonstration only.

 ## Features